hdtodd/WeatherStation/doc/WS-WP-Install.md

 #Quickstart

-After all of the software components have been installed and the Arduino has been connected to the Pi, a simple `make; sudo make install` followed by a reboot or `sudo systemctl start WeatherStation.service` will cause the system to begin collecting meteorlogical data into a sqlite3 table `ProbeData`, in the file `/var/databases/WeatherData.db`.
+After all of the software components have been installed and the Arduino has been connected to the Pi, a simple `make; sudo make install` will cause the system to begin collecting meteorlogical data into a sqlite3 table `ProbeData`, in the file `/var/databases/WeatherData.db`.

 The system will collect data even if you have no sensors, no TFT display, and no real-time-clock connected to the Arduino!
-You'll get records with a date-time stamp based on the date-time the Arduino code was compiled and with zeros for the rest of the data.
+You'll get records with a date-time stamp based on the date-time of your controllin Pi and with zeros for the rest of the data.
 That's an easy way to test your software setup before wiring in sensors.
-Then add the sensors, display, or RTC that you do have available and restart: the system will append real data to your database table.
+Then power-off and add the sensors, display, or RTC that you do have available and restart: the system will append real data to your database table.

 You can check that the data are being collected with the commands: